iterative/dvc.org/static/docs/tutorial/reproducibility.md

 The process started with the feature creation step because one of its parameters was changed — the edited source code `code/featurization.py`.
-All dependent steps were regenerated as well.
+All dependent stages were ran again as well.

 Let’s take a look at the metric’s change.
 The improvement is close to zero (+0.0075% to be precise):